roytang/blog/content/quotes/tic.md

 ### 920

-no, the proper response is "by your command"
+no, the proper response is &quot;by your command&quot;

 ---